Updated Guide: How Long is the License for Bartenders and Servers in North Carolina Valid For

 Unlike some states, North Carolina does not require bartenders or servers to obtain a personal license to serve alcohol.
 Instead, the responsibility falls on business owners to ensure their establishment holds the correct ABC permits.

 However, many employers require alcohol awareness training to minimize liability and ensure responsible service.
-Programs like the North Carolina Alcohol Awareness Training provide valuable knowledge about alcohol laws, ID verification, and handling intoxicated customers.
+Programs like the state-approved North Carolina Alcohol Awareness Training provide valuable knowledge about alcohol laws, ID verification, and handling intoxicated customers.

-👉 Bottom Line: While you don’t need an individual bartender or server license, your employer must hold the proper ABC permits for the business to operate legally.
+Bottom Line: While you don’t need an individual bartender or server license, your employer must hold the proper ABC permits for the business to operate legally.

 Types of North Carolina ABC Permits and Their Validity